 More Ways To Learn The Malay Language

-All the #10 tips will definitely help to boost your Malay pronunciation.
-But if you’re trying to find other ways to learn Malay, Ling App is the perfect place to go.
+All the ten tips will definitely help to boost your Malay pronunciation.
+But if you’re trying to find other ways to learn Malay, the Ling app is the perfect place to go.
 It’s a free, online language app that can teach you essential Malay grammar, words, vocabulary, pronunciation, and spelling through interactive games and quizzes.
 With such a fun way of learning, you’ll certainly get the hang of Bahasa Melayu in no time!